Phone-GWP-group

 Deciding on the right export packaging and whether to use wooden shipping crates can seem quite daunting.
 With tick boxes to check and regulations to follow, you are far better off finding a packaging provider who can both supply the packaging you need and ensure it is the best option for your application.

-So, if you would like further information and advice on wooden export crates and whether they are a good fit for your business, please do not hesitate to get in touch.
+So, if you would like further information and advice on wooden export crates and whether they are a good fit for your business, please don’t hesitate to get in touch with our team of packaging experts.

 Share this article